Richard-Barrett/ITDataServicesInfra/Python/Analyses/README.md

 ## Analyses with Python
+This place will be used to run categorical, comparative, and statistical analyses from a python perspective.
+The main goal is to unify infrastructure under python and any system interactions via systems scripts such as Bash, Powershell, and Z-Shell scripts.

 ## Excel Diff
 The overall excel_diff.py will provide a template in python to create a diff between two excel files.